Dark Winds

 So is murder.
 Though it shouldn’t be.

 Joe and his wife, Emma, lost their son in a horrific accident not long ago.
-And while it’s drawn them together, it’s also torn at the fabric of their ragged souls.
+At first, it drew them together—even as it tore at the fabric of their ragged souls.
+But then Joe realized his son’s accident wasn’t accidental at all; he was murdered.

 What Happens Way Out West

-Produced by George R.R.
-Martin and Robert Redford, AMC+’s TV-14 series Dark Winds is taken from the 1970s novels by journalist Tony Hillerman.
+AMC+’s TV-14 series Dark Winds is taken from the 1970s novels by journalist Tony Hillerman.
 It primarily follows three characters, chronicles their intricate daily lives and dramatizes the dark perils that seem to constantly beset their Navajo community.

-They also see plenty of violence (one of the biggest issues here), hear a smattering of profanity and deal with a lot of ancient tribal spirituality, including dark magic and witchcraft.
+But they also see plenty of violence (one of the biggest issues here), hear a smattering of profanity and deal with a lot of ancient tribal spirituality, including dark magic and witchcraft.

 Yes, characters bring a lot of heart, forgiveness and kindness to the series.
-But there’s plenty more that emphasizes the show’s own tagline: “Where the law ends…vengeance begins.”
+But there’s plenty more that emphasizes the show’s own tagline: “Where the law ends … vengeance begins.”

 Episode Reviews